griffithlab/rnaseq_tutorial/manuscript/supplementary_tables/supplementary_table_4.md

 ###Supplementary Table 4.
 Description of RNA-seq library enrichment strategies
 A description of three RNA enrichment strategies is provided along with their anticipated effects on RNA-seq library construction and data interpretation.
-For a visual depiction of the concepts discussed here, refer to Figure 4.
+For a visual depiction of the concepts discussed here, refer to <a href="https://github.com/griffithlab/rnaseq_tutorial/blob/master/manuscript/figures/Figure4.pdf">Figure 4</a>.

 ####Enrichment strategy